 The Board of the Academy for Integrated Arts will develop, approve, and enforce all board policies and procedures.
 The Board of the Academy for Integrated Arts will review all policies annually.
 The Board of the Academy for Integrated Arts will update policies as needed and as required by applicable law.
 All updated policies will be approved by a vote at regularly-scheduled or special Board meetings.

-By-laws are updated as needed and are available for inspection at AFIA, 7910 Troost.
+By-laws are updated as needed and are available for inspection at Academy for Integrated Arts, 7910 Troost, Kansas City, MO 64131.

 Policy 1.2: Conflict of Interest Policy